homeGrownCheese/rover_site/README.md

 This is a simple photo viewer for the nasa rover photos api.
 It is built with Django.

-Currently you need to add your own api key to a local .env file.
+This project currently uses my own free NASA API key as a demo.
+It is intended to be used as a tool to easily view the NASA rover pictures from their API.
+Add your own API key to a local .env file.
+You can get your own key at https://api.nasa.gov/.